Adrija9/Adrija9.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ambition is the path to success.
-Persistence is the vehicle you arrive in. -Bill Bradley"
+title: "Adrija De | Portfolio"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+**Ambition is the path to success.
+Persistence is the vehicle you arrive in. -Bill Bradley**

 Hello there!
 I am a passionate and curious metallurgical engineering undergraduate with a keen passion for the fascinating world of mechanical metallurgy, micro-mechanical modelling and additive manufacturing.
 Currently, I am pursuing my studies at the prestigious Indian Institute of Technology (IIT) BHU Varanasi, India at the Department of Metallurgical Engineering.